thanos-io/thanos/docs/proposals/201909_bucketfile.md

 For inactive IndexReaders, if the inactive duration (`now.Sub(lastQueryTime)`) greats than a configured duration (e.g. 15 mins), then IndexReader will remove in-memory objects and close file descriptor and mmap in IndexFile.
 This will reduce memory usage.

-Note: The `pages` bitmap in BucketFile should always be kept in memory until the server is closed.
+**NOTE**: The `pages` bitmap in BucketFile should always be kept in memory until the server is closed.

 ### Preload blocks on startup